 AC.A.1.
 Understands the history, philosophy, and trends in addiction counseling.
 AC.A.7.
 Recognizes the potential for addictive disorders to mimic a variety of medical and psychological disorders and the potential for medical and psychological disorders to coexist with addiction and substance abuse.
-AC.A.9 .
-Understands the impact of crises, disasters, and other trauma-causing events on persons with addictions.
+AC.A.9 . addictions.
 AC.A.10.
 Understands the operation of an emergency management system within addiction agencies and in the community.
 AC.C.1.
 Knows the principles of addiction education, prevention, intervention, and consultation.
 AC.C.2.
 Knows the models of treatment, prevention, recovery, relapse prevention, and continuing care for addictive disorders and related problems.
 AC.C.5.
 Knows a variety of helping strategies for reducing the negative effects of substance use, abuse, dependence, and addictive disorders.
 AC.C.7.
 Understands professional issues relevant to the practice of addiction counseling, including recognition, reimbursement, and right to practice.
 AC.C.8.
 Understands the principles of intervention for persons with addictions during times of crisis, disasters, and other trauma-causing events.
 AC.D.4.
 Demonstrates the ability to use procedures for assessing and managing suicide risk.
 AC.G.1.
-Understands various models and approaches to clinical evaluation for addictive disorders and their appropriate uses, including screening and assessment for addiction, diagnostic interviews, ment status examination, symptom inventories, and psychoeducational and personality assessments.
+Understands various models and approaches to clinical evaluation for addictive disorders and their appropriate uses, including screening and assessment for addiction, diagnostic interviews, mental status examination, symptom inventories, and psychoeducational and personality assessments.
 AC.G.2.
+Knows specific assessment approaches for determining the appropriate level of care for addictive disorders and related problems.
 AC.G.3.
 Understand the assessment of biopsychosocial and spiritual history.
 AC.I.1.
 Knows models of program evaluation for addiction counseling treatment and prevention programs.
 AC.I.2.
 Knows evidence-based treatments and basic strategies for evaluating counseling outcomes in addiction counseling.
 AC.K.1.
-Knows the principles of the diagnostic process, including differential diagnosis, and the use of current diagnostic tools, such as the current edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM).
+Knows the principles of the diagnostic process, including differential diagnosis, and the use of current diagnostic tools, such as the current edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM) .
 AC.K.3.
-Understands the established diagnostic and clinical criteria for addictive disorders and describes ı treatment modalities and placement criteria within the continuum of care.
+Understands the established diagnostic and clinical criteria for addictive disorders and describes treatment modalities and placement criteria within the continuum of care.